-Learn how to make Kutsinta with this easy recipe.
-Kutsinta is a native Filipino snack that are small steamed sticky rice cakes.
+Kutsinta or Puto Cuchinta is a native Filipino delicacy snack that are small steamed sticky rice cakes.
 A simple and healthier snack alternative.

-Kutsinta is a native sweet Filipino snack that are like small steamed sticky rice cakes.
+Kutsinta is a native sweet Filipino snack that are made by steaming sticky rice.
 It is brown or reddish in color because it is sweetened with brown sugar that is further enhanced using annatto or achuete.
 It is usually eaten with grated coconut.

-But between the two, I would always get the kutsinta.
+But between the two, I especially like the kutsinta more.
 I really enjoyed eating it with grated coconut before going to school and they are quite filling.

 Now that I think of it, it is kind of funny and amazing how both puto and kutsinta are traditionally made from rice, but came out to be so different.

 They are also both steamed, but puto is made from regular sweet rice while kutsinta from glutinous or sticky rice.
-One thing they share in common is that they are both yummy and make great snack or breakfast.
+One thing they share in common is that they are both delicious and make great snacks or breakfast.

 I've been meaning to make kutsinta for quite a while now.
 Well actually, I did try it once.
-I did not have lye water at the time and they turned out to be too sticky and soft.
+I did not have lye water at the time and used the alternative.
+However, they turned out to be too sticky and soft.
 It was so bad, I had to throw them all away.

-But since a special Filipina from Norway asked for Kutsinta recipe, I looked everywhere for lye water.
+But since a special Filipina from Norway asked for Kutsinta recipe, I got myself lye water.
 Just so that I could finally make and post them here.
-Thanks Chona for being an avid follower of Foxy Folksy and I hope you will like this kutsinta recipe!
+Thanks, Chona for being an avid follower of Foxy Folksy and I hope you will like this kutsinta recipe!

 If you've read my post about Pichi-pichi and Palitaw, then you are already aware that I use desiccated coconut.
 Since freshly grated coconuts are hard to get by and I personally had a not so good experience with the frozen one.

 By the way, if you bought a whole bottle of lye water and do not know what to do with the rest, try making pichi pichi.
-Mmmm..yum!
+Another great Filipino treat!

 - Slightly grease your kutsinta molds with oil and set aside.